Does Deep Active Learning Work in the Wild?: Introduction

 \begin{itemize}

-\item We develop the first large benchmark for DAL in scientific computing (e.g., regression problems), involving ten state-of-the-art DAL methods and eight datasets.
-We publish the datasets and code to facilitate reproducibility.
+\item We compile a large benchmark of eleven state-of-the-art DAL methods across eight datasets.
+For some of our DAL methods, we are the first to adapt them to regression.
+Upon publication, we will publish the datasets and code to facilitate reproducibility.

-\item Using our benchmark, we perform the first analysis of DAL performance \textit{in the wild}.
-We highlight the rarely-discussed problem that some DAL hyperparameters cannot be known prior to model deployment, such as pool ratio ($\gamma$), and that existing DAL models may be sensitive to them.
-We investigate the performance of our DAL methods when $\gamma$ is not assumed known, and we find in this setting that many DAL models often perform no better than random sampling.
-Crucially, we find that some DAL still consistently outperform random sampling.

-\item We analyze the factors that contribute to robustness of DAL.
-Our results suggest that simply maximizing diversity of sampled data in $x$-space is the most reliable way to get robustness. \textit{This is a surprising finding, suggesting that existing uncertainty based DAL models do not robustly leverage information from the learner - a premise of many AL models}.